CafeVino/Moscato/README.md

 To run the NodeJS server:
 1. You need to change directory to \moscato\src\host
-2. Run npm server.js in terminal/command
+2. Run npm update to pull latest dependencies (if first time running and package.json exists) then run npm server.js in terminal/command
 3. You will now be hosting the API on your own computer at localhost:8080/api Note that we are using a database that is located https://mlab.com/databases/moscato Note that you will not be able to connect to the database immediately because username/password are hidden in server.js.